 Payments may be made in the Business Office by cash, check, or money order.
+Electronic payment options including credit card, debit card, and electronic check/ACH are available online via the Finance page of MyHU.
 A preregistered student can view account information online.

-Electronic payments must be made online via the Finance page of MyHU.
 A convenience fee of 2.75% will be added for any credit/debit card transactions involving student tuition payments or other services.
 Online ACH/electronic check payments will not incur a convenience fee.